mohitkr05/YAML_Course/docs/chapters/01_introduction.md

 Serialization is often used when data needs to be persisted to a file or database, or when it needs to be transmitted over a network connection.
 Serialization languages provide a way to represent the data in a structured way that can be easily interpreted by other systems or applications.

 There are many different data serialization languages, including JSON, XML, YAML, and Protocol Buffers.
 Each language has its own syntax and set of rules for encoding data, and different languages may be better suited for different use cases.

+## YAML Goals

+The design goals for YAML are, in decreasing priority:

+ - YAML should be easily readable by humans.
+ - YAML data should be portable between programming languages.
+ - YAML should match the native data structures of dynamic languages.
+ - YAML should have a consistent model to support generic tools.
+ - YAML should support one-pass processing.
+ - YAML should be expressive and extensible.
+ - YAML should be easy to implement and use.

 ## Difference between YAML/JSON & XML